ADVERTISEMENT

 Introduction:

 Low back pain is a commonly reported problem.
-We will surely experience it at some point of time in our lifetime.
+Everyone will surely experience it at some point of time in their lifetime.
 It is one common reason people miss work and a common reason to visit the doctor.
-Back pain can be uncomfortable, and as we get older, the chances of developing back pain also increase.
+Back pain can be uncomfortable, and as one gets older, the chances of developing back pain also increase.
 Though even before COVID-19, there were millions of people affected with back pain, after the working from home scenario due to COVID, the number has dramatically increased.
 Though the disastrous effect of this pandemic has reduced, working from home is likely to remain a new normal for several people all over the world.
 So what is the solution for this?

-Our back is made of a complex structure of muscles, ligaments, bones, tendons, and disks.
+Human’s back is made of a complex structure of muscles, ligaments, bones, tendons, and disks.
 The compartments of the spine are cushioned with cartilage called the disks.
-All these parts need to function together to provide support to the body and for us to move around freely.
+All these parts need to function together to provide support to the body and to move around freely.
 Problems with any part of the spine can result in back pain.

 • Simple wear and tear from twisting and turning.
-When you make a twisting or lifting motion to carry a heavy load without bending the knees, excruciating pain may be felt immediately.
+When a person makes a twisting or lifting motion to carry a heavy load without bending the knees, excruciating pain may be felt immediately.

 • Structural problems such as ruptured disks, sciatica (sharp, shooting pain caused due to bulging or herniated disk pressing on the nerve), arthritis, or abnormal curvature of the spine.